Planning the perfect family safari

 2. Have a family brainstorm

 The more we know about your wishes, the better we can craft your perfect family safari.
-Knowing what you’ve enjoyed in previous holidays is helpful and a bit of a brainstorm to give us your top priorities will be useful.
+Understanding what you’ve enjoyed in previous holidays and sharing your top priorities will be super useful.

 These can be as varied as: